codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

 ## Examples of rules for application entities

 ### Rule: Cluster-based access to all actions
-This rule grants the DevOps team permission to perform all actions for application entities on the production cluster, regardless of namespaces, runtimes, Git Sources and labels.
+This rule grants the DevOps team permission to perform all actions for application entities on the production cluster, regardless of namespaces, Runtimes, Git Sources and labels.

 **Rule elements**
 * Team: `DevOps`